Decreased Appetite: Causes, Diagnosis and Treatment

-Decreased desire to eat is a common symptom of many medical and psychological conditions.
+Loss of Appetite or a decreased desire to eat is a common symptom of many medical and psychological conditions.
+Medically, it is known as anorexia.
 Almost any illness can cause a decrease in appetite.
-An extreme, decreased appetite can lead to weight loss and malnutrition, which is unwanted.
-Medically, the decreased appetite is known as anorexia.

 Several conditions can cause a decrease in appetite.
 In most cases, your appetite will return to normal once the underlying condition or reason is treated.